Previewing the 2022 College Baseball Showdown for Michigan

 No matter how experienced or how skilled, the thing that every team in Arlington will face is the simple reality of college baseball — nothing, not even the best-laid and most prepared plans are set in stone.

-“You do the best can with who they’re returning,” Bakich said.
+“You do the best you can with who they’re returning, with the information you have,” Bakich said.
 “Ultimately in an opening weekend, you can take your scouting reports and throw them out the window.”